simonjulianl/Langevin_Machine_Learning/README.md

 # Directions to use
 All initialization data for MD / NN trainer should be stored  at **./Langevin_Machine_Learning/init folder**, and all the states to be used for ML integrator should be stored at **./Langevin_Machine_Learning/Integrator/states** folder according to the naming convention (eg. **'LF_state_best.pth'** for Leapfrog).

-Secondly, view the plot of training loss/ validation loss and hamiltonian, backend tensorboard by pytorch is used and can be accessed by inputting following command in the terminal :
+Secondly, to view the plot of training loss/ validation loss and hamiltonian, by using backend tensorboard by pytorch, input following command in the terminal :
 ```
 $ tensorboard --logdir==runs
 ```